Manufacturers optimize their delivery tactics to maximize profit and minimize product wait times.

 Go through the steps in the Pathmind Helper Setup guide to make sure that everything is working correctly.
 Completing this step will also demonstrate how the model performs using random actions instead of following a trained policy.

 Observations - Each of the three manufacturing centers are assigned an index: 0, 1, and 2.
 The observations function works through each of those to make the same observations at all three locations.
-Those observations include stock levels, total number of trucks, available trucks, and order amounts for each distributor.
+Those observations include stock levels, available trucks, and order amounts for each distributor.

-Reward Variables - The reward variables are defined in the Reward Variables field.
-Since the goal of the model is to optimize speed and minimize distance, the reward variables track average wait times and average kilometers traveled.
+Metrics - The metrics are defined in the Metrics field.
+Since the goal of the model is to minimize delivery delays, the metrics track average wait times and average kilometers traveled.

 Actions - This model contains 15 decision points (each of the 15 distributors order products) with 3 possible actions (which of the 3 manufacturing centers fulfills the order).